the-zphr/Better-Rivals-Text/README.md

 <details>
   <summary>Step 5 (submitting)</summary>

-Step 5 (submitting): If you're using FE: make sure the list shows only **modified** lines, then click **Export String List** and make sure to save it as a .CSV file.
+If you're using FE: make sure the list shows only **modified** lines, then click **Export String List** and make sure to save it as a .CSV file.
 If you're using VS Code: simply save the file and you're done.
 Now, to actually submit it, create a [Pull Request](https://github.com/the-zphr/Better-Rivals-Text/pulls) and attach your modified .CSV file.
 </details>